 Walking into the convention, I had no idea what to expect with this being our school’s first year in attendance.
 I feel as though I took the most from listening to all of the presentations over the three days.
 While listening to my peers present their projects, I was able to pick out some techniques that I think will make me a stronger presenter and public speaker.
 (Angelina, Archbishop Ryan High School, PA)

-2026 Keynote Speakers and Workshop Highlights
+2027 Keynote Speakers and Workshop Highlights

-LitFest Speakers and Workshop Leaders include:
+LitFest and Workshop Speakers

-Key Information for NEHS Student Groups Wishing to Attend the 2026 Convention
+Key Information for NEHS Student Groups Wishing to Attend the 2027 Convention

 Convention Details